 If you prefer more contemporary units, you might want to opt for a pent workshop with modern windows, or even a corner unit.

-Timber is considered as the most traditional material used for garden buildings.
+Timber is considered the most traditional material used for garden buildings.
 Unlike other sheds, wooden sheds can be easily customised or painted to suit your garden style.
-If you want to add windows or shelves, it’s easy to do this with a wooden building.
+If you want to add windows or shelves (great for storing DIY tools), it’s easy to do this with a wooden building.

-However, without wooden treatment, they can be vulnerable to rot, rust, and mildew, so it’s essential to apply a cure or a wood preservative when purchasing a new wooden shed.
+However, without wood treatment, they can be vulnerable to rot, rust, and mildew, so it’s essential to apply wood preservatives when purchasing a new wooden shed.
 Although reasonably durable, the elements can take their toll on timber.

-If you don’t have enough time and resources to treat your wooden shed, we offer a pressure-treated option to most designs.
+If you don’t have enough time and resources to treat your wooden shed, we also offer a pressure-treated option for most designs.

-Although they aren’t as attractive as their wooden counterparts, they still make a good choice due to their resistance to rot and fire features.
+Although some may say they aren’t as traditionally aesthetic as their wooden counterparts, they still make a fantastic choice due to their resistance to rot and fire features.
 They are more lightweight than wood sheds so that they can be moved more easily.

 Moreover, metal workshops are incredibly secure and weather resistant.
 They require little maintenance as they don’t need annual treatment.